-They hide behind stoves and under sinks during the day, but if actively scavenging in daylight, severe infestation is likely.
+They hide behind stoves, in bathrooms (vents and plumbing) and under sinks during the day, but if they are seen actively scavenging in daylight, severe infestation is likely and would require a professional exterminator to remove.

-The name "Croton bug" was coined in the late 1800's when they first began invading homes in New York after the Croton Resevoir started bringing additional water to the growing city.
+The name "Croton bug" was coined in the late 1800's when they first began invading homes in New York after the Croton Reservoir started bringing additional water to the growing city.
+Their familiarity these days has led to most people addressing this particular species in general as 'cockroach'.

 Common name: German Cockroach